Sleep tracking

 -

-Enable the tracking in Settings → Sleep tracking → Wearables →Bluetooth Smart (might be hidden under Advanced section).
+Enable the tracking in Settings → Sleep tracking → Wearables →Bluetooth Smart (may be hidden in the Advanced section).

 -

-Try to pair with your device (this may not be required for all devices and OS versions).
+Try pairing with your device (this may not be necessary for all devices and OS versions).

 -

-Make sure no other app is using your device while sleep tracking.
+Make sure that no other app is using your device during sleep tracking.

 BT Smart heart rate tracking only works from Android 4.3 onward |